-All members of the committee, including the department chair, shall be trained on the search and hire process prior to reviewing candidate materials, to ensure guidelines are followed.
-The Office of Human Resources will schedule training dates for all search committees.
-If members cannot attend the scheduled training, faculty should contact Human Resources at x4603 to schedule a training time.
+All members of the committee, including the department chair, shall be trained on the search and hire process prior to reviewing candidate materials, to ensure proper guidelines are followed.
+For faculty searches, the Office of Human Resources will schedule training dates for all search committees.
+If members cannot attend the scheduled training, faculty should contact Human Resources at x3172 to schedule a training time.
 Committee members need a refresher training every two years.
-In addition to the search committee training, all search committee members and department chairs will need to complete two online training sessions: